 What is the U.S. Investor Visa?

-The U.S. investor visa lets foreign nationals live and work in the U.S. by investing in or trading with American businesses.
-The main options include the EB-5 visa (a green card path requiring $800K–$1.05M and job creation) and the E-1 and E-2 visas (temporary visas for treaty country nationals engaged in trade or investing in U.S. businesses).
+A US investor visa provides foreign nationals permission to both reside in and work in the United States as they invest in and engage in commerce with American enterprises.
+The primary choices are the EB-5 visa, the green card option, which requires requiring $800K–$1.05M investment & job creation, and the E-1 and E-2 visa categories, temporary visas for treaty country nationals involved in trade and investment within U.S. enterprises.

 Immigrant vs. Non-Immigrant Visas

-The EB-5 is an immigrant visa, ideal for those planning to apply for lawful permanent residence.
-E-1 and E-2 are non-immigrant visas—great for running a business or trade operation in the U.S., but without automatic green card benefits.
+The EB-5 is an immigrant visa that would be best suited for individuals who wish to pursue a path to lawful permanent residence.
+E-1 and E-2 are non-immigrant visas for conducting business or trading operations in the United States, but without automatic green card benefits.

 Who Counts as an Investor?